-- Technology for learning that sticks - In this video, we hear about education technologies being used in a variety of ways to support pupils’ learning through retrieval and elaboration.
+Technology for learning that sticks - In this video, we hear about education technologies being used in a variety of ways to support pupils’ learning through retrieval and elaboration.

 	- Listen and respond: evaluating the use of audio feedback - In this article, we hear about how using digital approaches to feedback in a primary school has reduced teacher workload.

-When you are ready click the ‘Mark as complete’ button below and then select ‘Next’ to see the first case study.
-Just keep clicking ‘Next’ until you arrive at a case study you’d like to explore.
+	When you are ready click the ‘Mark as complete’ button below and then select ‘Interweaving traditional and digital approaches’ to see the first of these three case studies.

 	© Chartered College of Teaching